EddOliver/BBM-Bridge-Baby-Monitor/README.md

 Video of the working prototype.

-# Results.
+## Results:

+7.

-# How to make your own FPGA developments in the Ultra96.
+## How to make your own FPGA developments in the Ultra96:

 8. For this part of the tutorial I will show you how to make your own custom modules for the FPGA in a simple way using the two softwares provided by Xilinx, which they are.